 The question “how to kill wild garlic weeds” can involve a number of suitable methods.

 Controlling wild garlic can be accomplished by hoeing during the winter and early spring to prevent new bulbs from forming.
-The bulbs of wild garlic may lay dormant in the soil for up to 6 years and nothing sprayed above ground level will penetrate and control wild garlic.
-Getting rid of wild garlic completely may take 3-4 years utilizing a combination of methods with hoeing as one option, especially in garden beds.
+The bulbs of wild garlic may lay dormant in the soil for up to six years and nothing sprayed above ground level will penetrate and control wild garlic.
+Getting rid of wild garlic completely may take three to four years utilizing a combination of methods with hoeing as one option, especially in garden beds.

 Wild garlic may also be pulled; however, the chance of bulbs being left in the soil minimizes the likelihood that wild garlic control has been attained.
 It is better to actually dig the bulbs out with a trowel or shovel.
 Again, this works well for smaller areas and gardens.

-And then there is chemical control.
-Wild garlic doesn’t respond well to herbicides due to the waxy nature of its foliage, so chemical control of this weed can be somewhat difficult to say the least and it may take several attempts before you see results, if any.
+Then there is chemical control.
+Wild garlic doesn’t respond well to herbicides due to the waxy nature of its foliage, so chemical control of this weed can be somewhat difficult to say the least, and it may take several attempts before you see results, if any.
 There are currently no herbicides which are useful for controlling wild garlic pre-emergence.
 Rather, wild garlic must be treated with herbicides after the bulb has begun to grow shoots.

-Apply herbicides in November and then again in late winter or early to mid-spring, with greater results in lawns following mowing to improve uptake.
+Apply herbicides in November and then again in late winter or early to midspring, with greater results in lawns following mowing to improve uptake.
 It may be necessary to retreat again later in spring or the following fall to completely eradicate wild garlic.
-Select herbicides which are suitable for the landscape site where they are being applied and deemed most effective for use on wild garlic weeds, such as the application of 2.4 D or dicamba, when the weeds are 8 inches tall.
-The amine formulations of 2.4 D are safer then the ester formulations.
-Post application, refrain from mowing for 2 weeks.
+Select herbicides which are suitable for the landscape site where they are being applied and deemed most effective for use on wild garlic weeds, such as the application of 2.4 D or dicamba, when the weeds are 8 inches (20 cm.) tall.
+The amine formulations of 2.4 D are safer than the ester formulations.
+Post application, refrain from mowing for two weeks.